 Brief Dissertation Overview

-In three essays of my dissertation, I propose to examine novel research questions about acquisitions by incorporating the dynamics that emerge from employees.
-In particular, I study (1) which employees are more likely to stay or depart after a corporate acquisition; (2) when the employees of the acquiring firm are able to draw knowledge from, and transfer knowledge to, the employees of the target firm; and (3) how pre-acquisition employee mobility can help firms to select acquisition targets.
+In three essays of my dissertation, I propose to examine novel research questions about technological acquisitions by incorporating the dynamics that emerge from employees.
+In particular, I study to what extent acquisitions facilitate collaboration between inventors from the target and the acquiring firms.
 In the three essays, I take advantage of individual-level data in order to answer questions that the existing M&A literature has not yet fully addressed.
 Empirically, I focus on acquisitions where the participating firms have patents from the USPTO in order to follow the inventors employed by these firms.

 - Mingo, S., Morales, F. & Dau, L.A.
 2018.
 The interplay of national distances and regional networks: Private equity investments in emerging markets.
 Journal of International Business Studies, 49(3): 371–386.

 - Mingo, S., Junkunc, M., Morales, F. Forthcoming.
 The Interplay Between Home and Host Country Institutions: The Case of Private Equity Investments in Emerging Markets.
 Journal of World Business, https://doi.org/10.1016/j.jwb.2018.03.005